Santhoshgithub22/Patient_Fall_Prediction/README.md

 ### Data

-Explain how to access and preprocess the data used for training and prediction. [kaggle dataset link] ("https://www.kaggle.com/code/saadmansakib/human-fall-detection-using-random-forest-97-47")
+Explain how to access and preprocess the data used for training and prediction. [kaggle dataset link]("https://www.kaggle.com/code/saadmansakib/human-fall-detection-using-random-forest-97-47")

 ### Installation